Skip to main content

 Adding and editing rows

 After we have defined our inputs and outputs, we can start adding rules by pressing plus (+) button in the last row of the table.
-Editing cell is done by either double-clicking on a cell or if cell is already selected, by typing a value.
+Editing cell is done by selecting a cell or if cell is already selected, by typing a value.

 tip